jacobgil/pytorch-zssr/README.md

 - Support for arbitrary kernel estimation and sampling with arbitrary kernels.
 The current implementation interpolates the images bicubic interpolation.

 Deviations from paper:
 - Instead of fitting  the loss and analyzing it's standard deviation, the network is trained for a constant number of batches.
+The learning rate shrinks x10 every 10,000 iterations.

 # Usage